ubsuny/23-Homework3G3/documentation.md

 This is the main function that integrates the lambda function.
 It takes two inputs -- masses and elongations and returns spring constants of respective masses.

 #### b. plot_mass_vs_extension_with_trendline()
-This function also takes two inputs -- masses and elongations and creates a scatter plot representing the relationship between mass and elongation.
-Additionally, it adds a best-fit trendline to the plot.
+This function also takes three arguments -- masses, elongations, and file_name and creates a scatter plot representing the relationship between mass and elongation.
+Additionally, it adds a best-fit trendline to the plot while also saving the plot as file_name.png.
+The default extension of saving picture is .png.

 ### New python file created
 The file (main.py) uses the created module spring_const_graph and imports it to run our given data and gives us the output i.e. spring constant and a graph showing the relation between mass and its respective elongation.